matthiasware/pycutest/README.md

 - implement functions for constraint problems
 - add interface for ipopt
 - add more sample code

+### Reference
+The implementation in  [HERE]("https://github.com/kenjydem/CUTEST.py.git") didn't work for me, but may work for you.
+It is a bit more sophisticated.

 ### Dependencies
 - **Linux** (Although an adaption for MAC should be straightforward)